Bali is my hypothetical evolutionary replacement for Java to highlight

 something similar for Bali like this:

-you need to compose a new delegate class with a compare routine something like
+things, you need to compose a new delegate

 Changing the sort keys should be a trivial maintenance task.